DijanaLozanoska/lana-del-rey-spotify-analysis/README.md

 ![Data Validation Harness](screenshots/validate-spotify-json-img.png)
 ---

-## 5. Docker & Oracle Data Ingestion
+## 5. Docker and Oracle Data Ingestion

 To ensure scalability and performance, the verified JSON dataset is bypassed around the graphical interface client (SQL Developer) and injected directly into the Oracle Database container core.